ZayaDev/ZayaDev/README.md

 Hey!
 I'm Zaya, a developer focused in... everthing!
-I like GameDev, Scientific Computing, IAs/ML and OS.
+I like GameDev, Scientific Computing, IAs/ML and Systems.
 - At the moment i'm learning:
   - > Rust
+  - > C
   - > OS Creation with Rust
   - > Node.JS